-Pierogi, dumpling, gyozas, etc, etc, there’s a lot of different definitions of these tasty morsels.
+Pierogi, dumplings, gyozas, etc, etc, there are a lot of different definitions of these tasty morsels.
 Basically, to me, a perfect pierogi has the most perfect, tender, malleable dough stuffed with different delectable fillings, boiled and slathered in butter.
 Many people choose to fry them after boiling to give them a richer flavor and a crispy outer texture.

 See, my grandmother was from Ukraine and brought over a lot of traditional recipes that have been passed down to me.

 One of those recipes was her pierogi recipe.
 My favorite was the dry cottage cheese mixed with sour cream and dill!
 YUM!

 Top them off with a dollop of sour cream, fried onions, and bacon and you have a dinner that pretty much wraps its arms around you like a flannel blanket and tucks you in, snug as a bug.